igorgn/promptline.nvim/README.md

   -- Run LSP formatter on the buffer after applying a change format_on_apply = true,

-  -- Preset shortcuts shown when pressing <C-n>/<C-p> in the prompt window.
+  -- Presets cycled with <C-n>/<C-p> in the prompt window.
-  -- Each preset prefills the input field — the user can edit before submitting.
+  -- Selecting a preset sets the active mode; empty input uses its default prompt.
+  -- Typing your own input overrides the preset prompt but keeps the mode.
   -- mode = "edit"    — replaces the selection with the AI response -- mode = "explain" — shows the AI response in the float without editing the buffer presets = {